Galileo Academy of Science and Technology: Demographics

+The Caucasian student body jumped from 5% in 2012 to 11% in 2022.

-Standardized Testing
+Standardized testing

-Academies and Pathways
+Academies and pathways

-Students in their sophomore, junior and senior years can participate in one of the five career pathways or academies.
+Students in their sophomore, junior, and senior years can participate in one of the five career pathways or academies.
 In small learning communities, students choose to take a particular elective class that is paired with one or two core academic classes.
 Biotechnology is paired with English; Health with English; AOIT with English and Social Studies; and AOHT with Math.
 In addition to the academies and pathways, students can choose to be in the Chinese Immersion program or in the Advancement Via Individual Determination (AVID) program.
 Both programs are integrated into their school day, and are 4-year long programs.

-Schedule

-Galileo has two regular hour schedules with 5-minute passing period (Monday, Tuesdays, and Fridays end at 3:50PM), two early-leave days with 5-minute passing period (Wednesdays and Thursdays end at 2:50PM, staff until 3:50PM), and two block period days with homeroom and 5-minute passing periods (Wednesdays with 1st, 3rd, and 5th periods; Thursday with 2nd, 4th, and 6th periods and dismissal at 2:50PM).

-Starting in 2021, a modified schedule was implemented, pushing the school starting time from 8:00AM to 8:40AM and dismissal from 3:10PM and 2:10PM to 3:50PM and 2:50PM for regular hour schedule and block period days respectively.